Henry Cavill Welcomes First Child With Natalie Viscuso

 Date

-However, in April 2024, Henry revealed that he was "very excited" to be expecting his first child with Natalie.
-The news of their child's arrival was confirmed by 'People' magazine.
+The couple were spotted enjoying a family outing in the country, where the actor is currently filming the live-action Voltron movie.

-The 'Man Of Steel' star shared the news at the premiere of 'The Ministry of Ungentlemanly Warfare' in New York City, admitting that he couldn't wait to become a dad for the first time.
+Cavill first shared the news of their growing family back in April 2024.
+Speaking at The Ministry of Ungentlemanly Warfare premiere in New York City, he expressed his excitement about becoming a father.

-Henry told 'Access Hollywood' at the time, "I'm very excited about it.
+"I'm very excited about it.
 Natalie and I are both very excited about it.
-I'm sure you'll see much more of that”.
+I'm sure you'll see much more of that," Cavill told during an interview, according to People magazine.

-After being told that he will make a great father, Henry replied, "Thank you”.
-Then, he took to Instagram on Father's Day to joke that he needed some parenting tips before becoming a dad for the first time.
+The actor also marked Father's Day later that year with an Instagram post seeking advice from his followers on parenting, while showcasing his enthusiasm and readiness for this new chapter of life.

-Alongside a snap of a baby crib, Henry wrote on the photo-sharing platform, "Oh yeah.....and Happy Father's Day ye dads out there.
-Turns out I shall be joining your hallowed ranks soon!
-Any tips??
-And don't worry, pillows won't be in the crib when the wee one arrives, just glue and scapels so he or she can build Warhammer miniatures. #FathersDay (sic)".
+Cavill and Viscuso, a producer at Vertigo Entertainment, made their relationship public in April 2021.

 Legal Disclaimer: